Why Bending My Own Rules Cost Me Two Days of Photography Work

 For individual photography sessions, I take a non-refundable deposit to reserve a date.
 When a client wants to move their session, my policy is to take another non-refundable deposit for the same amount.

-Because what’s to stop them from moving their session indefinitely?
-What’s to prevent them from not showing up at all?
+What’s to stop them from moving their session indefinitely or not showing up at all?
+Trust me, my policies are built on real life experience.

-I pointed out that if she doesn’t have the money for a second deposit, it goes to reason, she doesn’t have the money for the photo session.
+I pointed out that if she doesn’t have the money for a second deposit, it goes to reason she doesn’t have the money for the photo session.
+Why did she schedule one at all?

 She pushed back and played the “I’m poor” card.
 Too poor for the deposit but not poor enough for the photo session.

-Long story short, I gave in.
-As a photographer who has been in business for 25 years I gave in!!
+Long story short, I felt bad and gave in.
+As a photographer who has been in business for 26 years, I gave in!

 And the killer is, I KNOW BETTER.

-My emotional brain got the better of me because I felt bad for her.
+My emotional brain got the better of me.

-And guess what.
-The day of her session the makeup artist and I sat there waiting and waiting until we realized my client wasn’t showing up.
+And guess what?
+The day of her session, the makeup artist and I sat there waiting and waiting until we realized she wasn’t showing up.

-She knew all along there’s a chance she wasn’t going to show up but instead of losing two deposits, she only lost one deposit while I lost two days of work.
+She knew all along there was a chance she wasn’t going to show up, but instead of losing two deposits, she only lost one while I lost two days of work.

-So trust me when I say NOT to make emotional decisions.
+So trust me when I say do not make emotional decisions.

-No matter how kind you want to be, don’t make exceptions to your policies.
+No matter how kind you want to be, don’t make exceptions that hurt your business.

-Please don’t feel bad for being in business as a photographer to make a profit just because you enjoy what you do.
+Please don’t feel bad for being in business to make a profit.

 The ones who don’t respect your policies are the same ones who don’t respect you.

-Want to avoid working with the bad apples?
-Stick to your policies.
+Want to avoid working with the bad apples and start achieving your photography goals through effective scheduling?
+Stick to your policies and create a plan for success.

 Got questions?
 Submit your comment below.?